 - To my untrained eye, all code looks complicated.
 But there is a difference between messy code and clean code, and that can make a world of difference in your SEO ranking.
 You want the tag for each page to describe your page and the keywords you’re targeting.

 - Search engines, and especially Google, give preference to websites that are mobile-friendly.
 And since mobile searches accounted for 50.3% of all web traffic in 2017, being mobile-friendly is not just an SEO best practice, but a business best practice.
-You can test how mobile-friendly your site is here.
+You can test how mobile-friendly your site is with a tool from Google, or with one from Website Planet that was helpfully sent to us by a reader!

 So why is SEO so important?
 As I heard in another session, content is king, but context is god.
 Good SEO practices give search engines the context they need to provide your information to the right people- and who doesn’t want more of that?
 They’re also aligned with how people want to view content – yet another reason to optimize.